Overstaying Your Visa in the UK

 What is Section 3C Leave?

-The purpose of section 3C leave is to prevent a person who makes an in-time application to extend their leave from becoming an overstayer while they are awaiting a decision on that application and while any appeal or administrative review they are entitled to be pending.
+The purpose of section 3C leave is to prevent a person who makes an in-time application to extend their leave from becoming an overstayer.
+Consequently, they can remain in the UK lawfully if they are awaiting a decision on that application and while any appeal or administrative review is pending.

 When section 3C applies?

 A person will have section 3C leave if:

 - they have limited leave to enter or remain in the UK

 - they apply to the Secretary of State for variation of that leave

 - when the applicant made their application for variation before the expiry of their previous visa